 Anna Hughes serves as the Registrar.
 She brings over a decade of higher education experience from multi-campus institutions in Canada and the Middle East.
 Prior to joining UCA, Hughes worked as System Registrar at the Higher Colleges of Technology, United Arab Emirates where she led the Registrar’s operations for over 20,000 students at 17 campuses overseeing admissions, enrollment, academic progression, graduation as well as institutional strategic planning and policy development.
 She served as an ex officio member of a number of institution-wide committees.
 Hughes has a Bachelors in Economics from Omsk, Russia and a Masters in International Development from University of Northern British Columbia, Canada.

-Dr Gulnara Dzunushalieva supervises all activities and personnel of SPCE in the three countries, including administering the development, coordination, maintenance, and evaluation for the educational programme.
+Dr. Gulnara Dzunushalieva supervises all activities and personnel of SPCE in the three countries, including administering the development, coordination, maintenance, and evaluation for the educational programme.
 She has built support with local communities and international organisations and has ensured quality of activities.
-Prior to joining UCA, she was Director of Bishkek International School of Management and Business (MBA program) under Academy of Management of President of Kyrgyz Republic and Manager of Economy Department of Kyrgyz State National University, ITPS.
-Dr Dzunushalieva holds an MBA, and a degree in economic science, and is a Certified International Professional Accountant.
+Prior to joining UCA, she was Director of Bishkek International School of Management and Business (MBA programme) under Academy of Management of President of Kyrgyz Republic and Manager of Economy Department of Kyrgyz State National University, ITPS.
+Dr. Dzunushalieva holds an MBA, and a degree in economic science, and is a Certified International Professional Accountant.

 Director of Legal Affair